fogha/snake/README.md

   1.  ```npm install``` - to install packages
   1.  ```npm start```

+Navigate to http://localhost:3000/ to see the app running.

 In order to get the backend running, you will also have to run the following commands, assuming you already have python3, flask and pip installed: